aave-starknet-project/aave-starknet-bridge/README.md

 Natively, Aave tokens grow in balance, not in value.
 To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.

-ETHStaticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing staticATokens amounts locked in the bridge contract on Ethereum.
+ETHStaticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing aTokens amounts locked in the bridge contract on Ethereum.
 ETHStaticATokens can then be bridged back to aTokens.

 ## Bridging aTokens from L1<>L2 <a name="bridging-atokens-from-l1--l2"></a>